w3f/Grants-Program/applications/eightfish.md

 **How did you hear about the Grants Program?** Web3 Foundation Website

-Daogang Tang developed a Rust MVC web framework [sapper](https://github.com/miketang84/sapper) years ago, and the [RustCC forum](https://rustcc.cn) is running on it, so he will design the EightFish SDK interfaces by refering this work.
+Daogang Tang developed a Rust MVC web framework [sapper](https://github.com/miketang84/sapper) years ago, and the [RustCC forum](https://rustcc.cn) is running on it, so he will design the EightFish SDK interface by refering this work.